 - Scalloped Corn

 Red Lobster Chesapeake Corn on the Con

 - 4 ears of corn

 - 1 teaspoon Old Bay Seasoning

 - Shuck corn, and be sure to remove all of the silks.

-- Add corn to the boiling water.
+- Add corn cobs to the boiling water.
 Cook for 5 to 7 minutes.

-- When the corn is done remove from water, drizzle with melted butter, and sprinkle on Old Bay Seasoning.
+- When the corn is done, remove the cobs from the water, drizzle them with melted butter, and sprinkle on Old Bay Seasoning.